 This Cookie Policy contains information on what Cookies are, the Cookies used on our Services, how to reject Cookies, and some useful links for further reading on the subject.
 If you are unable to find the information you were looking for, or you have any further questions about the use of Cookies on our Services, please email [email protected].

 For more information about our general privacy practices, please visit our Privacy Policy.
+Our Privacy Policy is incorporated into this Cookie Policy by reference.

-We collect and use information defined under the General Data Protection Regulation (GDPR) as Personal Data.
-This includes data which may indirectly identify an individual, such as Cookies.
-Cookies are small text files that are stored through the browser on your computer or mobile device (for example, Google Chrome or Safari) when you visit a website.
-They allow the site to store information like login information or language preference.
 You can think of Cookies as providing a so-called memory for the website, so that it can recognize you when you come back and respond appropriately.
 You are not obligated to accept all Cookies in order to visit our website, however, enabling Cookies may allow for a more personalized browsing experience and is required for most of our Services to work.

 Healthy uses Cookies to enable and constantly improve the service being delivered to you.
 Cookies are also used to track the performance of ads that may have been presented to you.
 Specifically, there are several different types of Cookies on our website and platform: